Shannon Rovers Irish Pipe Band: 1933–2000: Performing in Chicago and around the world

 In 1932, the band switched to bagpipes, which are referred to in Ireland as the warpipes.
 Since the warpipes stirred up the Irish in battle, they were legally defined as an instrument of war under British law, and to play the pipes during the time of the Penal Laws was a capital offense.
 Since its founding, the Shannon Rovers have performed in thousands of local, national and international events.

 Several high points during the band's history include an appearance at the 1933 World's Fair, and the opportunity to play for Pope John Paul II during his first visit to Chicago.
 The Rovers have also played for many of the U.S. Presidents starting with Franklin D. Roosevelt.

 In 1952, the Shannon Rovers organized the first West Side Parade.
 It assembled in Garfield Park and marched on Madison Street from Hamlin Avenue to Laramie.
 It was the beginning of an annual tribute to St. Patrick that would eventually include participants from every community in the city.
 Today it is recognized as one of the greatest parades in the country.

 The band's first "annual" trip to Ireland was made in 1932 - aboard the SS Columbus, followed by a second visit in 1968.
-In 1982, the Rovers competed for the first time in Ireland's Fleadh Cheoil, then held in Listowel Co.
-Kerry.
+In 1982, the Rovers competed for the first time in Ireland's Fleadh Cheoil, then held in Listowel County Kerry.
 The band placed first.
 They returned to the competition in 1994.
-This time it was held in Clonmel, Co.
-Tipperary and the band took 3rd place.
-In 1996, the band returned to the Fleadh Cheoil, which was again held in Listowel, Co.
-Kerry and played to a second-place finish.
+This time it was held in Clonmel, County Tipperary and the band took 3rd place.
+In 1996, the band returned to the Fleadh Cheoil, which was again held in Listowel, County Kerry and played to a second-place finish.
 The Fleadh Cheoil is organized by the Comhaltas Ceoltóirí Éireann and is held annually.
 It is a world class event with Celtic bands and musicians coming from all over the world to compete in traditional Irish music.
 For a group to compete in Ireland it must qualify by placing first, second, or third in its home country.

 One of the Shannon Rovers' traditions has been leading Chicago's St. Patrick's Day Parade.
 Beginning with the crowning of the St. Patrick's Day Queen in February through the month of March, the Rovers play over 125 events.
 However, nothing compares to stepping off to lead the Parade.
 Chicago has carried on the tradition since the first annual St. Patrick's Day parade on State Street in 1956.
 The Shannon Rovers Irish Pipe Band have stepped off every parade since then.

 In 1980, the Shannon Rovers visited Australia to lead Sydney's St. Patrick's Day Parade and returned to Chicago in time to lead Chicago's Parade - two St. Patrick's Day Parades in opposite corners of the world within a 24-hour period.